• Home

 *BONUS*

 But what do you do with the space underneath the bed?
-You could leave it empty but why not use that space for storage.
-Johnny has also crafted a few steps to make the space under the bed a useful area for storing mountain bikes.
-But if you aren’t a biker, you can still use the same these same steps for your hobby item of choice.
+You could leave it empty, but why not use that space for storage?
+Johnny has also crafted a few steps to make the space under the bed helpful in storing mountain bikes.
+But if you are not a biker, you can still use these same steps for your hobby item of choice.

 What Things Are You Storing?